 Ice tools, along with crampons, are crucial to success on Alaska’s bounty of ice.
 They are the points of contact with the frozen medium of ice climbing.

 Ice tools have morphed from shorter versions of glacier travel axes to highly specialized tools for ice and mixed climbing.
-Shafts have gone from straight to all forms of permutations with ergonomic handles.
+Shafts used to be straight.
+Now, they come in all forms of permutations with ergonomic handles.
 Picks have concurrently changed and become specialized for ice and mixed routes.
 Finally, material advancements, like carbon fiber, have entered the ice-scaling game.

 Favorite Ice Tool for Alaska: Trango Kestrel ($500 Each)